Last Updated on 2 days by Sachin G

 dest: /srv/techtransit

-The above playbook is an example of copy-only content of techdir directory, not directory because of trailing / , when we implement trailing slash / then only files will copy.
+The above playbook is an example of copy-only content or ansible copy all files / multiple files in directory of techdir directory, not the directory because of trailing /, when we implement trailing slash / then only files will copy.
+This is great for directory synchronization without needing rsync or the synchronize module.

 Now, the directory and content both will be copied to the remote server.